-- 1 different levels of education or as "working-class" and are prone to risky behaviors that could jeopardize effort - 2 by the government and health care workers in combating the spread of the virus.
-Early studies in Nigeria - 3 showed a mortality rate of about 2.6% and a preponderance of the male gender.12 Despite the available data - 4 in Nigeria and globally, there is a need to objectively assess how informed the Nigerian youths are about the - 5 coronavirus as important precedence to COVID-19 guidelines adherence.
-This study aims to assess the - 6 knowledge, attitudes and practices about COVID-19 among young adults in Nigeria.
-Data from this study will - 7 be beneficial to the Nigeria Center for Disease Control and potentially to other low-income nations in the fight - 8 against the COVID-19 pandemic.
+Editor: Francisco J. Bonilla-Escobar Student Editors: Joseph Tonge, Andrew Thomas Copyeditor: Ciara Egan Proofreader: Adnan Mujanovic Layout Editor: Sushil Dahal spread of the virus.
+Early studies in Nigeria showed a mortality rate of about 2.6% and a preponderance of the male gender.
+Despite the available data in Nigeria and globally, there is a need to objectively assess how informed the Nigerian youths are about the coronavirus.
+Knowledge assessment is an important precedence to COVID-19 guidelines adherence.
+This study aims to assess the knowledge, attitudes, and practices regarding COVID-19 among young adults in Nigeria.
+Data from this study will be beneficial to the Nigeria Center for Disease Control and potentially to other low-income nations in the fight against the COVID-19 pandemic.